meizabel/documentation/java/command-handler.md

 # Writing Command Handlers

-For the majority of commands, a handler would be corresponding aggregate root object.
+For the majority of commands, a handler would be a corresponding aggregate root object.
 Such a method takes two parameters:
 * Message for command instance
 * CommandContext for meta-information on the command.